Agriculture and Food Systems Fellows Program

 What is the RI Agriculture and Food System Fellows Program?

 A paid work experience for students interested in food system-related careers.
 Selected students work on real-world agricultural and food system-related projects alongside industry professionals who serve as mentors.
-Students work with their mentor for a minimum of 400 paid hours from May to September.
+Students work with their mentor for a minimum of 400 paid hours.
 Fellows also receive in-depth professional development training, connections to industry-wide networking opportunities, food system-related industry training, and Extension engagement experience through a 4-H Youth Development Program-led practicum working with school-age youth.
+Want to be notified of important announcements?
+Join our mailing list!

 Who should apply?